NOC-MSM/SEAsia/recipes/docs/source/MASSMO5Surge_jobs4_archer.rst

   cp $WORK/$USER/ARCH/arch-XC_ARCHER_INTEL_XIOS1.fcm $CDIR/../ARCH/.

-To get the new option to work I have copied a file into ``src``.
+To get the new melange coordinates option to work I have copied a file into ``src``.
 This will eventually be in the trunk but for now::

   cp /work/n01/n01/jdha/2017/nemo/trunk/NEMOGCM/TOOLS/DOMAINcfg/src/domzgr.f90.jelt $TDIR/DOMAINcfg/src/domzgr.f90